-- General upper secondary education programmes offered at general upper secondary institutions.
-Generally, the students attend the programmes when they are 16-19 years old.
+- General upper secondary education programmes (STX, HHX, HTX, and hf) offered at general upper secondary institutions.
+Generally, the students attend the programmes when they are 16-19 years old;

 - Vocational education and training programmes offered at vocational colleges.
 The age distribution and the grouping of students depends on the individual VET programme.
 The average age of students starting on a VET programme is 24 years.
-Generally, the programmes are completed after 3-5 years.
+Generally, the programmes are completed after three to five years.

-- Professional bachelor’s programmes are offered at the university colleges.
-Generally, the programme is completed after three and a half years.
+- Professional bachelor’s degree programmes are offered at the university colleges.
+Generally, the programme is completed after three and a half years;

-- University bachelor’s degrees are offered at the universities.
+- University bachelor’s degree programmes are offered at the universities.
 Generally, the programme is completed after three years.

-- Master’s and PhD-programmes are offered at the universities.
-Generally, master programmes are completed after two years and PhD-programmes after three.
+- Master’s degree programmes are offered at the universities and are generally completed after two years.